 Career outlook for certified midwifes and nurse-midwives

 Certified midwives work in a variety of settings, from birthing centers to patient's homes, the BLS reports.
 The work can be demanding, and they also must be able to make tough decisions about patient care.
-According to the American College of Nurse-Midwives, there were 13,071 certified midwives working in 2012.
-The BLS reports that there were 5,460 certified nurse-midwives employed as of May of 2013.

 "Nurse Anesthetists, Nurse Midwives, and Nurse Practitioners," U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, January 8, 2014, www.bls.gov/ooh/healthcare/nurse-anesthetists-nurse-midwives-and-nurse-practitioners.htm

 "Nurse Midwives," U.S. Bureau of Labor Statistics,Occupational Employment and Wages, May 2013: www.bls.gov/oes/current/oes291161.htm

 "Step-by-step Midwifery exam process," American Midwifery Certification Board, www.amcbmidwife.org/amcb-certification/application-process